 Research & Publications

-Specialized Terms: Cancer; Inflammation; Infectious disease; Macromolecular X-ray crystallography; Signaling pathways; Drug design; High throughput screening (HTPS)
+Specialized Terms: Cancer; Inflammation; Infectious disease; Structural Biology; Signaling pathways; Drug design; High throughput screening (HTPS)

 Extensive Research Description

-We are generally interested in understanding the biology, structure, mechanism of action, and pharmacology (inhibition) of proteins that lead to infectious disease, inflammation, and cancer.
-Our studies are multidisciplinary and include structural biology (X-ray crystallography or NMR), high throughput screening and/or inhibitor design, structure-activity relationships, mutational analysis, the use of a strain of yeast as a model system for chemokines and their receptors, and animal models of disease.
+We are generally interested in understanding the biology, structure, mechanism of action, and pharmacology (inhibition) of proteins in physiology and pathophysiology.
+Our studies are multidisciplinary and include structural biology (X-ray crystallography or NMR), molecular dynamics, high throughput screening (HPTS) and/or inhibitor design, mutational analysis, the use of strains of yeast expressing functional chemokine receptors for signaling and HTPS, and Crispr/Cas mice as a model system for models of disease.